Program Area Specialists

 Yes, food and housing is provided for the entirety of your contract with Miniwanca.

 Specialists will live in our open air cabins with other staff members.
-Our cabins have open windows with no screens on them and have flaps that roll down to cover the windows in inclement weather.
-We suggest staff bring mosquito netting to cover their twin size bed.
+Our cabins have screened windows and flaps that roll down to cover the windows in inclement weather.

 It is not uncommon for staff members to be experiencing camp and Miniwanca for the very first time.
 First time staff members should be open to new experiences and ways of operating when they come to Miniwanca.